-Controlled Braking.
 With this method, you apply the brakes as hard as you can without locking the wheels.
 Keep steering wheel movements very small while doing this.
 If you need to make a larger steering adjustment or if the wheels lock, release the brakes.
-Re-apply the brakes as soon as you can.
+Reapply the brakes as soon as you can.

+Stab braking.

-Stab Braking.
-Apply your brakes all the way.
-Release brakes when wheels lock up.
-As soon as the wheels start rolling, apply the brakes fully again.
+- Apply your brakes all the way. - Release the brakes when the wheels lock up. - As soon as the wheels start rolling, apply the brakes fully again.
 (It can take up to one second for the wheels to start rolling after you release the brakes.
-If you re-apply the brakes before the wheels start rolling, the vehicle won't straighten out.)
+If you reapply the brakes before the wheels start rolling, the vehicle won't straighten out.).